artemry-mlnx/ompi/.ci/README.md

 ### How to Run CI
 Mellanox OpenMPI CI is triggered upon the following events:
 * Push a commit into the master branch.
 CI status and log files are available on the Azure DevOps server.
 * Create a pull request (PR).
 CI status is visible in the PR status.
+CI is restarted automatically upon each new commit within the PR.
 CI status and log files are also available on the Azure DevOps server.
 * Trigger CI with special PR comments (for example, `/azp run`).
+Comment triggers are available only if the comment author has write permission to the PR target repo.
 Detailed information about comment triggers is available in the official Azure DevOps [documentation](https://docs.microsoft.com/en-us/azure/devops/pipelines/repos/github?view=azure-devops&tabs=yaml#comment-triggers).
 ### Support
 In case of any issues, questions or suggestions please contact to [Mellanox OpenMPI CI support team](mailto:artemry@mellanox.com;andreyma@mellanox.com).